Jspahiu/AI-Smart-Learning-Assistant/README.md

 **Main Packages**:

 - OS and Dotenv (Getting API Keys from .env files)
-- SpeechRecognition (Old Speech Recognition Package) - **Not Currently Used in v2.0.0 or above**
+- SpeechRecognition (Old Speech Recognition Package)
-- Pyttsx3 (Old TTS - Text to Speech Package) - **Not Currently Used in v2.0.0 or above**
+- Pyttsx3 (Old TTS - Text to Speech Package)
-- ElevenLabs (New TTS - Text to Speech Package)
-- Whisper (Used for STT - Speech to Text, New Speech Recognition Package)
-- Sounddevice (Recording Audio)
-- Soundfile (Write Audio File for Whisper)
 - Numpy (Getting Full Audio from SoundDevice, Getting Best Match Index using the Argmin function in numpy which finds the smallest number in an array)
-- Webrtcvad (Stops the listening process when the person stops talking)
 - Glob (Getting Image Files for Face Recognition)
 - FaceRecognition (Current Face Recognition Package)
 - Langchain (For LLM, PDF Files Loader, and Vector Database)